yansen0508/IMGA/README.md

 # Exploring Mental Prototypes by an Efficient Interdisciplinary Approach: Interactive Microbial Genetic Algorithm (IMGA)
 This is the official implementation of our [[Paper](https://hal.science/hal-04050608/document)] Exploring Mental Prototypes by an Efficient Interdisciplinary Approach: Interactive Microbial Genetic Algorithm (IMGA).

-For more information, please refer to our project [IMGA](https://yansen0508.github.io/Interactive-Microbial-Genetic-Algorithm/).
+For more information, please refer to our project website [IMGA](https://yansen0508.github.io/Interactive-Microbial-Genetic-Algorithm/).

 ## Approach
 ![General pipeline](Figs/pipeline.png)